UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 Input arguments: `<output json>`.

-Output format: you get the JSON file, which contains an array of objects with statistics on each run.
+Output format: you get the JSON file, which contains an array of objects with statistics and input parameters on each run.

 More about each statistic: `Statistics.kt`.